posm/posm.github.io/src/pages/in-the-field/index.md

 it, etc. There's also a lot of nuance in teaching people (especially in other languages/cultures) how to use different mapping tools.
 There are a variety of resources (including presentation and training materials) on the [Missing Maps website](www.missingmaps.org) which may be useful.
-You can also reach out to the
-<a href="mailto:contact@posm.io">American Red Cross GIS team</a> in advance and,
-if we have time, we may be able to talk through your project and provide suggestions from past experiences.
+You can also [reach out](https://twitter.com/awesomeposm) in advance and, if we have time, we may be able to talk through your project and provide suggestions from past experiences.

 ## Editing OSM